Two chicken dishes. Two similar, yet different looks.

 What is General Tso chicken?

-The basic sauce for General Tso chicken has a soy sauce base, which is mixed with chicken stock, vinegar, and honey, or brown sugar.
+The basic sauce for General Tso chicken has a soy sauce base, which is mixed with chicken stock, vinegar, honey, or brown sugar.

-It is thickened with corn starch.
+It is thickened with cornstarch.

 The chicken pieces are coated in the sauce, producing a shiny, sticky feel to the dish.